galantelab/sideRETRO/docs/usage.rst

 This was a simple but complete pipeline to obtain a final TSV file with all the relevant results in a tabular format ready to import in a R or Python script and plot some graphics.

-In order to compare, the resultant VCF file shown these general statistics:

-* 207 lines without headers.
-* 26 non-fixed and distinct insertions of retrocopies.
-* 14 of them shared among the two genomes.
-* 0 of them in homozygosis.

 .. _run_dck: